-With 2017 coming to a close, now is the time for private foundations to start thinking about their year-end tax strategies.
+With 2019 coming to a close, now is the time for private foundations to think about their year-end tax strategies.

 Minimum Distribution Requirement

-- Expenses incurred directly in carrying out the foundation’s charitable purpose
+- Expenses incurred directly in carrying out a foundation’s charitable purpose

-- Reasonable and necessary administrative expenses incurred while implementing the foundation’s charitable purpose
+- Reasonable and necessary administrative expenses incurred while implementing a foundation’s charitable purpose

 - Contributions, gifts, and grants paid to individuals and other organizations to accomplish a charitable purpose

-- Acquisition costs of assets used in the foundation’s charitable activities in the year the assets are acquired or converted to a tax-exempt use
+- Acquisition costs of assets used in a foundation’s charitable activities in the year the assets are acquired or converted to a tax-exempt use

 - Increases in program-related investments